Bloomberg-Beta/Manual/Manual.md

 We strongly prefer to be the first money into a company, and to invest as early in the startup's life as possible.
 If a startup incorporates itself to take money from us, that's great.

 This isn’t so much a rational investment calculation (arguably there is less competition to write bigger, later checks) -- but it’s a matter of our style.
-The earlier we invest, the less it's merely a "transaction" and the more it's a genuine relationship.
-We make exceptions when there is some other good reason (a founder or company we just couldn’t resist).
+The earlier we invest, it's less a "transaction" alone and more a genuine relationship.
+We make exceptions with some other good reason (a founder or company we just couldn’t resist).

 “First money in” doesn’t necessarily mean lead investor -- sometimes we are the only ones at the table, sometimes one of many.
 Sometimes the founder sets the terms, sometimes another investor does, sometimes we do.
 We are indifferent on this.